Putnam-Lab/Lab_Management/Lab_Resourses/Equipment_Protocols/Presens_Oxy10_Respirometry_Manual.md

 1. No bubbles are present inside the chambers

-1. The correct probes are in the correct chambers (Every numbered temperature probe is with its corresponding numbered oxygen probe and in the numbered chamber you've assigned to the probe pair)
+1. The correct probes are in the correct chambers (Every numbered temperature probe is with its corresponding numbered oxygen probe and in the numbered chamber you've assigned to the probe pair).
+Make sure you have recorded this on your datasheet.

 1. The probes are snug and secure in the chambers